Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 You then obtain your target dose by either directly putting the ampule into your mouth or by diluting it in water.

-Each packet comes with 30 ampules which can be taken daily.
+Each packet comes with 30 ampules that can be taken daily.

 You can see an image of what that looks like below: